orlinromy/go-lib/rmq/consumer/README.md

 ## Quickstart

-Refer to `example/consumer.example.go` to see how to setup your own publisher
+Refer to `example/consumer.example.go` to see how to setup your own consumer